siobyrne/young-dressage-horse-program-analysis/README.md

 #### FEI Level Competitive Outcomes
 Do horses that compete in the 4, 5, and 6 Year Old divisions make it to the FEI (Fédération Equestre Internationale) levels?

-To answer this question, I looked at the  competitive record of each of the 520 horses and considered them to have competed at FEI if they competed at any FEI level other than the FEI Young Horse divisions, at either a national show or a CDI (international competition).
-Those levels are comprised of Junior, Young Rider, Prix St. Georges, Intermediate-1 (I-1), Intermediate-A (I-A), Intermediate-B (I-B), Intermediate-2 (I-2), and Grand Prix.
+To answer this question, I looked at the  competitive record of each of the 555 horses and considered them to have competed at FEI if they competed at any FEI level other than the FEI Young Horse or the Pony/Children/Junior/Young Rider (eligibility limited by rider's age) divisions, at either a national show or a CDI (international competition).
+Those levels are comprised of Prix St. Georges, Intermediate-1 (I-1), Intermediate-A (I-A), Intermediate-B (I-B), Intermediate-2 (I-2), and Grand Prix.

-The overwhelming majority, 69.8% (363/520), made it to FEI.
-21.5% (112/520) competed at the USEF levels (Training, First, Second, Third, Fourth).
-Only 8.7% (45/520) never competed at any level other than a Young Horse division (Figure 2).
+The overwhelming majority, 67.7% (376/555), made it to FEI.
+22.5% (125/555) competed at the USEF levels (Training, First, Second, Third, Fourth).
+Only 9.7% (54/555) never competed at any level other than a Young Horse division (Figure 2).

 ![FEI vs Non-FEI Horses](images/fei-vs-non-fei.png)

 *Figure 2: FEI vs Non-FEI Horses*

-Figure 3 below shows the level breakdown of horses that made it to FEI (*n*=363).
-37.7% (137/363) of them competed to Grand Prix.
-25.6% (93/363) competed to Prix St. Georges, 23.1% (84/363) I-1, 12.1% (44/363) I-2, 0.6% (2/363) FEI Junior, 0.6% (2/363) I-A, 0.3% (1/363) I-B.
+Figure 3 below shows the level breakdown of horses that made it to FEI (*n*=376).
+36.7% (138/376) of them competed to Grand Prix.
+26.3% (99/376) competed to Prix St. Georges, 24.2% (91/376) I-1, 12% (45/376) I-2, 0.5% (2/376) I-A, 0.3% (1/376) I-B.

 ![FEI Level Breakdown](images/fei-level-breakdown.png)

 *Figure 3: Breakdown by level of horses that competed at FEI*

 #### CDI Level Competitive Outcomes
-Of the horses that made it to FEI (*n*=363), how many competed at the CDI (Concours de Dressage International) level?
+Of the horses that made it to FEI (*n*=376), how many competed at the CDI (Concours de Dressage International)?
 A CDI is an international competition sanctioned by the governing body for equestrian sports, the FEI (Fédération Equestre Internationale).
+I only considered competing at a CDI in the senior divisions (Prix St. Georges, I-1, I-2, Grand Prix) to count as competing at the CDI level.

-The majority of horses, 53.4% (194/363), never competed in a CDI.
+The majority of horses, 53.7% (202/376), never competed in a CDI.
 Most horses, even if they make it to FEI, would not necessarily be competitive on the CDI level.
 CDI competitions are also much more expensive and complicated to enter and compete in (higher entry fees, horses must have an FEI passport).
 Finally, there are simply not that many CDI competitions in the USA, and the ones there are tend to be concentrated in certain areas, requiring long travel times for people in many parts of the country.

-46.6% (169/363) participated in at least one CDI at any level other than a Young Horse division (Figure 4).
+46.3% (174/367) participated in at least one CDI at any senior level other than a Young Horse division (Figure 4).

 ![CDI vs Non-CDI Horses](images/cdi-competitors.png)

 *Figure 4: CDI vs Non-CDI Competitors*

 #### Top Ten vs Lower Placing Horses
 Are horses placing in the top ten versus lower placing horses (11 and under) more likely to make it to FEI?
-To answer this question, I looked at the overall placings and highest level competed of the horses that made it to the FEI levels (*n*=363).
+To answer this question, I looked at the overall placings and highest level competed of the horses that made it to the FEI levels (*n*=376).
 Because some horses competed at the championships multiple years and placed in the top ten one year but not another, I considered a horse to be in the top ten group if it made top ten at least once.

-The data shows a strong correlation between placing and FEI achievement: 77.1% (280/383) of horses that made it to the FEI levels placed in the top ten of their division at the championships, versus 22.9% (83/363) in the 11 and under placing group (Figure 5).
+The data shows a strong correlation between placing and FEI achievement: 76.9% (289/376) of horses that made it to the FEI levels placed in the top ten of their division at the championships, versus 23.1% (87/376) in the 11 and under placing group (Figure 5).

 ![Percentage of FEI Horses in Top Ten vs 11 and Under](images/top-ten-vs-bottom-ten.png)